-Although it is not known for certain how H. pylori infection increases the risk of non-cardia gastric cancer, some researchers speculate that the long-term presence of an inflammatory response predisposes cells in the stomach lining to become cancerous.
-This idea is supported by the finding that increased expression of a single cytokine (interleukin-1-beta) in the stomach of transgenic mice causes sporadic gastric inflammation and cancer (20).
+Although it is not known for certain how H. pylori infection causes stomach cancer, some researchers speculate that the long-term presence of an inflammatory response predisposes cells in the stomach lining to become cancer (41).
+This idea is supported by the finding that increased expression of a single cytokine (interleukin-1-beta) in the stomach of transgenic mice causes sporadic gastric inflammation and cancer (42).
 The increased cell turnover resulting from ongoing cellular damage could increase the likelihood that cells will develop harmful mutations.

-One hypothesis that may explain reduced risks of gastric cardia cancer and esophageal adenocarcinoma in H. pylori–infected individuals relates to the decline in stomach acidity that is often seen after decades of H. pylori colonization.
-This decline would reduce acid reflux into the esophagus, a major risk factor for adenocarcinomas affecting the upper stomach and esophagus.
+The reduced risk of esophageal cancer in H. pylori–infected individuals may relate to the decline in stomach acidity that is often seen after decades of H. pylori colonization (15).
+This decline would reduce acid reflux into the esophagus, which is a major risk factor for adenocarcinomas affecting the esophagus.

-Can treatment to eradicate H. pylori infection reduce gastric cancer rates?
+Does treatment of H. pylori infection reduce the risk of gastric cancer?

-Who should seek diagnosis and treatment of an H. pylori infection?
+Who should be tested and treated for an H. pylori infection?